lifeparticle/Ruby-Cheatsheet/README.md

 [1, 2, 3].each_with_object(0) { |number, sum| sum += number}
 # output
 # 0
-# beacuse 0 is immutable, since the initial object is 0, the method returns 0
+# because 0 is immutable, since the initial object is 0, the method returns 0
 ```

 ### each_index